gislik/blog/blog/code/2020-08-20-my-personal-hakyll-cheatsheet.md

 ## Templates and their contexts

-Optionally the compiler may load apply a template to the input and interpolate variables from a context.
+Optionally the compiler may load a template to the input and interpolate variables from a context.
 We do so by chaining multiple compilers together into a more feature rich compiler.
 The output of a previous compiler is interpolated into the \$body\$ variable of the template.
 Other variables are made available to the template by defining them in the context.
 Before templates can be loaded they need to be compiled using the `templateCompiler`.

 ~~~haskell
 -- static pages